Giving the Illusion of Academic Rigor

 Image credit: Wong Sze Fei

-First, a question that arises as a result of the discussion last week: What will happen if the government suddenly has a large expenditure need and can’t create money at will anymore?
+First, a question that arises when you talk about getting rid of a fiat currency: What would happen if the government suddenly has a large expenditure need, such as a war or natural disaster, and can’t create money at will anymore to pay for it?

-So, aside from getting insurance, how else do people prepare for large unpredictable financial challenges?
-The individuals with foresight and motivation usually do this crazy thing called saving up an emergency fund.
+So, aside from getting insurance, how else could a government prepare for a large unpredictable expense?
+Think about how individuals prepare for something like that.
+They get insurance for all the biggest things, and then for all the rest they do this crazy thing called saving up an emergency fund.
 Usually that means saving 3-6 months’ worth of expenses.
 That way, if the primary breadwinner of the family suddenly loses their job, or if their house burns down, or whatever, they already have enough money to cover the gap in income or the large unexpected expense.

-What I think would be amazing is if a government could save up enough that they could continue spending indefinitely by only spending the interest.
-It would be like a university with a huge endowment.
-There would be no more taxes!
+What I think would be amazing is if a government could save up enough that it could continue running indefinitely just on the interest its earning on its emergency fund, which would be invested in stocks and bonds.
+This would work just like a university with a huge endowment.
+Imagine that–no more taxes!

 But, realistically, maybe saving up something like 50% of annual expenditures (equivalent to a family’s 6-month emergency fund) would be a good solution.
 No politician would be able to convince enough people to forego all their urgent funding requests to ever make this happen, so a requirement to do this would probably have to be written into the country’s constitution.
-Maybe it would say that the government is required to save 5% of all income every year until it has built up an emergency fund that is equal to 50% of the most recent year’s spending.
+Maybe it would say that the government is required to save 3% of all income every year until it has built up an emergency fund that is equal to 50% of the most recent year’s spending.
 And the tricky part would be figuring out how to define an emergency that would allow that money to be used and not abused.
-But when any of that money ever gets used, then the 5% savings requirement goes back into effect immediately once the emergency is over.
+But when any of that money ever gets used, then the 3% savings requirement goes back into effect immediately once the emergency is over.
+An emergency fund like this wouldn’t cover the biggest expenses, but it would buy time for the government to figure out alternative financing options, such as cutting spending, increasing taxes, and borrowing.

 These ideas probably sound crazy, but that’s only because we’re so used to governments creating money whenever they want.
-And the two main problems that creates are (1) their spending choices are insulated from public opinion because they’re not directly seen and (2) we pay for the emergency through inflation instead with all its associated costs.
+And the two main problems that creates are (1) their spending choices are insulated from public opinion because they’re not directly seen and (2) we pay for emergencies through inflation, which is definitely the most damaging form of taxation to an economy.

 Second, I want to list a few of the other ways that inflation hurts the economy and slows wealth building:

 • It messes up calculations of the profitability of companies, especially companies that have asset depreciation as a major portion of their costs.
 Here’s an example.
-Let’s say a small factory owns a single machine that makes bolts.
-They bought the machine for $300,000 and expect it to be used for 30 years, making 20,000 bolts per year.
-They will depreciate the machine by $10,000/year so that it will be fully depreciated at the end of its 30 years.
-They have other costs of about $5,000/year.
-If they are selling bolts for $1 each and selling all of them, their revenues are $20,000/year, and their costs are only $15,000/year ($10,000 of which they are putting into their business account because they’re slowly saving up that money they’re counting toward depreciation for a new machine that they’ll eventually need to buy).
-Pretty profitable!
-Then serious inflation strikes–100% over a very short period of time–and they are able to raise their prices to $2/bolt.
-Their other costs also double from $5,000/year to $10,000/year.
-So their revenues are now $40,000/year, and their costs, assuming they stick with the same depreciation plan for their machine, are now $20,000/year.
-Now they look even more profitable!
-Their stock price soars, and tons of other investors start bolt-making companies because of how profitable of an industry it appears to be.
-But then, at the end of the 30 years when that machine is fully worn out and they go to buy a new one with the $300,000 they saved up (by putting $10,000 in their account every year for 30 years, remember), they find that the cost of a new machine is $600,000 due to inflation.
+Let’s say a company owns a small factory, which has a single machine that makes bolts.
+It bought the machine for $300,000 and expects it to be used for 30 years, making 20,000 bolts per year.
+It will depreciate the machine by $10,000/year so that it will be fully depreciated at the end of its 30 years.
+The company has other costs of about $5,000/year.
+If it is selling bolts for $1 each and selling all of them the machine produces every year, its revenues are $20,000/year, and its costs are only $15,000/year ($10,000 of which comes from depreciation, so it can keep that $10,000 and put it in a savings account to slowly save up for the time when it has to buy a new machine).
+This company is pretty profitable!
+Then serious inflation strikes–100% over a very short period of time–and the company has to raise its prices to $2/bolt.
+Its other costs also double from $5,000/year to $10,000/year.
+So its revenues are now $40,000/year, and its costs, assuming it sticks with the same depreciation plan for its machine, are now $20,000/year.
+Now the company looks even more profitable!
+Its stock price soars, and it definitely doesn’t want to update its depreciation schedule now, even though if it doesn’t it may not be able to buy a new machine when the current one dies.
+Seeing all of this success in the bolt industry, tons of other investors start bolt-making companies because of how profitable of an industry it appears to be.
+But then, at the end of the 30 years when that machine is fully worn out and the company goes to buy a new one with the $300,000 it saved up (by putting $10,000 in its account every year for 30 years, remember), it finds that the cost of a new machine is $600,000 due to inflation.
+It can’t get a loan to buy a new machine and goes bankrupt.
 Suddenly everyone realizes that the profitability of the bolt companies are super overvalued because they hadn’t been adjusting their depreciation for inflation!
 Investors’ decisions were also totally skewed because of the complexities inflation caused in accurately evaluating the profitability of different industries.
 Which means investments were not going to the highest-potential projects.
+This is yet another explanation of why achieving a stable-value currency is so imperative to an efficient economy.

 • Long-term fixed contracts become much more risky when the risk of inflation is larger.
 Businesses usually need large investments to get going or to try new things, so long-term contracts are the foundation of most innovations.
 But when those contracts are more risky, more of them fail simply because of the impossible-to-predict changes in the value of the money they borrowed.